ahmed-hamdy90/explore-es6/start coding es6 with Babel/README.md

 - Once server has been running, Open web Browser on `localhost:9000`

-#### More Examples: applying more examples on new ES6 feature which we had discovered into Chapter 02 and Chapter 03
+#### More Examples: applying more examples on new ES6 features which we had discovered into Chapter 02 and Chapter 03

 ###### Generators/Example 01
 ###### Generators/Example 02